sehero/lua/doc/index.md

 or as the weekly homeworkds of a graduate class in AI for SE

 - Lesson 1: care and feeding of tools.
 Building code to
-- Lesson 2: A little lua (broosk's Law)
+- Lesson 2: A little lua (broosk's Law
-- Lesson 2: Just enough maths
 - Lesson 3: columns
+- Lesson 4: a little more lia: product lines
 - Lesson 4: rows
+- Lesson 5: i\*
 - Lesson 5: cluster (joe's stuff KNN)
 - Lesson 5: privacy (fayola's stuff)
 - Lesson 6: classify